-It’s like manifestation, in order to get what you want from the Universe, you have tell the Universe what it is that you want and focus on it intently.
+It’s like manifestation, in order to get what you want from the Universe, you have told the Universe what it is that you want and focus on it intently.
 So many empaths feel that their needs aren’t met in their relationships, and equally as many of us are guilty of not telling people what we want or what is going on with us.

 What is going on with us is a big one here, because we don’t take the time to explain ourselves either: we’re too busy understanding the other person you see?
 For someone who is not an empath, the sudden mood swings and ups and downs, especially when they seem to be caused by nothing, can look really scary and confusing.